vanastassiou/soapmaker/docs/design-decisions.md

-# Design Decisions
+# Design decisions

-This document describes the architectural decisions and patterns used in the Soap Recipe Builder application.
+This document describes the architectural decisions, patterns, and accessibility implementation used in the Soap Recipe Builder application.

 <!-- toc -->
 <!-- tocstop -->

 ---

-## Module Architecture
+## Module architecture

-### Directory Structure
+### Directory structure

 ```text
 js/